AI voice-cloning scams: how to protect your family with a safe word

 Family structure (row 10) — Aura's family plan covers up to 5 adults and unlimited children.
 LifeLock and Norton structure family plans as 2 adults with a Junior add-on for up to 5 children.
 For multi-generational households, Aura's structure tends to fit better.

-All three run aggressive first-year promotions.
+All three run aggressive promotions.
 The renewal price is the real cost.
-Figures below are verified against each vendor's official US site on 2026-05-21; vendor pricing pages render geo- and time-localized promos, so check the live page before purchase.
+Figures below are verified against each vendor's official US site on 2026-06-12; vendor pricing pages render geo- and time-localized promos, so check the live page before purchase.

 Two patterns to flag.
 Annual prepay typically saves 15-25% over month-to-month but locks you in for the renewal cycle — read the auto-renewal terms.
 Family-plan break-even is fast: for any household with 2+ adults, the family tier almost always beats two individual plans and includes child coverage at no additional cost.